loganmarchione/homelab_infra/README.md

 ## Explanation

-This monorepo contains the following
+This monorepo contains the directories below.
+See each directory for a more detailed `README.md`.

 | Directory   | Contents              | Comments                                        |
 |-------------|-----------------------|-------------------------------------------------|